dynaconf/dynaconf/docs/dynamic.md

 ## Access Hooks

-Dynaconf can be configured to retrieve a special variable from an external storage such as GCP or AWS secrets or a Vault server or even a secret located on the filesystem or encrypted.

-This works by registering a function hook that will be called for every variable access on Dynaconf.
+Dynaconf supports access hooks, which allow the user to register functions that will be called each time a variable is accessed on a `Dynaconf` instance.

-This feature is useful to load settings from BitWarden and other secret managers.
+This feature is useful to load settings from external sources, such as from cloud provider's secrets managers, or when you need special processing on top of raw values (such as decrypting an encrypted value).

 NOTES:
    - You must define the logic of each hook, dynaconf just calls it